Accessories Bicycles Parts Specials Tools

 650[Letter]

-In the French sizing system, tires are designated by a three digit number and a letter.
+In the French sizing system, tires are designated by a three-digit number, which may be followed by a letter.
 The number is the nominal outside diameter of the tire the rim was originally designed for.
-The letter indicates the width of the tire: "A" was originally a narrow tire about 30 mm, so the 650A rim is pretty large, 590 mm.
+The absence of a letter indicated a narrow tire; "A", "B" and "C" indicated increasingly wider tires."A" was originally a tire about 30 mm wide, so the 650A rim is pretty large, 590 mm.
 If you add the top and bottom 30 mm tire thickness to 590, you wind up with the 650 mm tire diameter.

-With time, however evolutionary processes have led to different widths of tires being applied to the rims than the originals, so the nominal 650 mm designation is now more theoretical than practical.
+With time, however, evolutionary processes have led to different widths of tires being applied to the rim, so the nominal 650 mm designation is now more theoretical than practical.

 Does it make sense to change wheel size on an existing bike?
 Sometimes it may.